datacommonsorg/data/docs/representing_statistics.md

 specific population.
 The clauses "In 2016, there were 99999" and "In 2017, there were 999" are observations on those populations.

-In Data Commons, we define `StatisticalPopulation`s and `Observation`s.
+In Data Commons, we use `StatisticalPopulation` and `Observation` types to model these statements.

 #### Representing `StatisticalPopulation`s